-Our Board continues to remain focused on managing and allocating our capital for the long-term benefit of our shareholders.
-In 2019, we completed 23 high-quality acquisitions with combined annual revenues of approximately \$105 million.
-We also increased our dividend for the 26th consecutive year, returning approximately \$91 million to shareholders, and we completed a public debt offering that we believe will support future growth and investment.
+Our long-term, disciplined approach to managing and allocating our capital was put to the test by the economic turbulence resulting from the COVID-19 pandemic.
+Even against this backdrop, we completed 25 high-quality acquisitions during the year with combined annual revenues of approximately \$197 million.
+We also increased our dividend for the 27th consecutive year, returning approximately \$101 million to our shareholders, and for the second year in a row, we completed a successful public debt offering to support future growth and investment.